donle3/timesaving-adblock-filters/README.md

 You'll now have a nicely-functioning version of the Instagram app that lets you stay connected with your friends without all the time-wasting content.

 ### Instagram Anti-Distractions

+(Note: currently this list from the original repo is not fully functional)

 **Raw file URL:** https://raw.githubusercontent.com/liamperritt/timesaving-adblock-filters/refs/heads/main/lists/InstagramAntiDistractions.txt